 Poker Has Moved on From the Casinos to the Internet.
 Yet, the Game Remains the Same.

-Online Poker vs Offline Poker – Players Divided on Which They Like Better
+Online Poker vs Live Poker – Players Divided on Which They Like Better

-Online Poker vs Offline Poker – The Similarities, The Differences
+Online Poker vs Live Poker – The Similarities, The Differences

 - Every player is dealt two cards face down